Magazine

 (Photo: Liron Moldovan)"For People to Understand Their Words"

-Once during *Sukkot*, seeing a father balancing his son and *lulav* inspired the creation of a shoulder bag for storing an *etrog*.
-Similarly, to aid in counting the *Omer*, she crafted a magnetic board marked with the days, transforming how many women approached the practice.
+During Sukkot, Miriam once saw a father balancing his son and a lulav.
+That moment inspired her to create a shoulder bag designed for carrying an etrog.
+To help with counting the Omer, she later crafted a magnetic board marked with the days, reshaping how many women experienced the mitzvah.

 Always Room for Improvement